Week 31: Experts in authoritarianism advise to keep a list of things subtly changing around you, so you’ll remember.

 - Since taking office, Trump has been at one of his properties every 3.5 days, and at one of his golf courses every 6.2 days.

-- On Sunday, Trump attorney Jay Sekulow, said Trump is considering firing Mueller.
+- On Sunday, Trump attorney Jay Sekulow, said Trump is considering firing Robert Mueller.

-- Trump allies, including Gingrich and Conway, attacked Mueller, claiming he was biased for Comey, and that members of his staff have donated to Democrats of liberal causes.
+- Trump allies, including Newt Gingrich and Kellyanne Conway, attacked Mueller, claiming he was biased for Comey, and that members of his staff have donated to Democrats of liberal causes.

 - Gingrich also accused Mueller of being part of the “deep state” plot to undermine Trump.